-In Collaboration with Flash Frame Film and Video Network, Vox Popular Media Arts Festival will provide the following workshops in January 2018:
+In Collaboration with Flash Frame Film and Video Network, Vox Popular Media Arts Festival provided the following workshops in January/February 2018:

 To keep updated Like Vox Popular on Facebook.